Parisians now need never forget the moment that Zinedine Zidane lost his head and, arguably, lost France the 2006 World Cup Final.

 The incident stunned the football world, with rumours flying around over what exactly the defender said to the former Real Madrid man, and the midfielder refusing to apologise to his opponent.

-And now, six years on, a five-metre high bronze statue of the headbutt has been erected in the forecourt of the Centre Pompidou in Paris, complete with Materazzi's painful facial expression, just in case the 40-year-old former playmaker forgets about his actions.
+And now, six years on, a 5 metre high bronze statue of the "Headbutt" has been erected in the forecourt of the Centre Pompidou in Paris, complete with Materazzi's outcrying facial expression, just in case the 40-year-old playmaker forgets about his actions.

 Passers by, including tourists from Italy, have been seen posing for pictures in front of the piece of art, if you can call it that.